gcmd/gcmd.github.io/_posts/2017-04-16-Fix-compilation-warnings.md

 **Update** [29.
 April 2017]: **All GCC compiler warnings fixed**

-All compilation warnings in branch ConvertWarningsToErrors have been fixed and all related commits have been merged into the master branch.
+All compilation warnings in branch ConvertWarningsToErrors have been fixed and all related commits have been merged into the main branch.
 This task can be regarded as fixed now.

 **Update** [30.
 January 2022]: